DocumentationAPI ReferenceRelease Notes

 What are Datasets?

 A dataset is a named collection of test samples within an application.
-Each sample consists of:
+There are two types of datasets - single-turn datasets and multi-turn datasets.

 • Input (required) - The test input to send to your application (can be a string, JSON object, or array)